 It’s the age old and favourite past time of anyone seeking a career in the automotive industry, the application phase.
 From designers to alias modellers, we are all aware that our industry doesn’t tend to favour the conventional CV and cover letter with a careful placement of buzz words/phrases like ‘I can manage a team of people and take on individual responsibilities’.
 Although these are areas we all have to consider, at the end of the day, the dreaded ‘P’ word is what we are all thinking right now….your Portfolio.
 So let’s start with my do’s and don’ts of the most important aspect of an application.

 “You are only as good as your worst piece of work”.
 This cannot be said enough, and I wish someone had told me this at university too!
 As a designer especially, your portfolio will mainly be put under the eyes of other designers, we love looking at them, we want to be excited, we want to see that sketch or render that inspires us and then we will want you!
-So let‘s throw away lifeless package drawings of translucent, colour filled boxes that say “batteries” or “motors”, and the 97.5 percentile Dutch males that you’ve squashed into your vehicle, we can save all this for when we actually have to face reality, when designing a real car for manufacture (and you won’t really even have to worry about this).
+So let‘s throw away lifeless package drawings of translucent, colour filled boxes that say “batteries” or “motors”, and the 97.5 percentile Dutch males that you’ve squashed into your vehicle, we can save all this for when we actually have to face reality, when designing a real car for manufacture (and you may not even have to worry about this).

 Keep your projects to a minimum, we see 56 page portfolios with about 10 projects in.
-These are too big to keep/capture our attention for the period of time it would take to digest that amount of information/wade through it.
+These are too big to keep/capture our attention for the period of time it would take to digest that amount of information / wade through it.
 We are designers ourselves and therefore have to design things and unfortunately you can’t spend all day every day looking at portfolios!
-Now this is the hard bit, discarding older projects as your skills have improved….nearly impossible to do sometimes as you probably hold emotions for each project as if they were your own child.
+Now this is the hard bit, discarding older projects as your skills have improved …. nearly impossible to do sometimes as you probably hold emotions for each project as if they were your own child.
 They aren’t your children and they don’t have emotions, cut them out and be brutal.
 Do it, cut it down, get through it.
 Even if you are left with 3 projects, this will the make us think that you can do everything of this level.

 Variations of design work.
 The tricky creative taboo topic, difficult to answer without causing a whole world of design debates and potential Ted talks animosity establishing what design is and how we should approach it.
 Try to mix it up, don’t just have 3 projects of space ships and fantastic speed painting art work, show that side of you by all means it’s great to see, however try and include some good old fashioned automotive design, displaying an understanding of surfacing, brand interpretation and proportion over 4 conventional wheels.